biorack/metatlas/docs/Targeted_Analysis.md

    Please go back to rclone".
 1. Go to [jupyter.nersc.gov](https://jupyter.nersc.gov/) and login using your NERSC account.
-1. Click the 'start' button for a Perlmutter 'Shared CPU Node' and wait for the JupyterLab interface to load.
+1. Click the 'start' button for a Perlmutter 'Login Node' and wait for the JupyterLab interface to load.
 1. From the menu bar, select 'File' -> 'New' -> 'Terminal'.
 1. Copy and paste the following command into the terminal: